laozhou-in-germany/Chens_LMS_Public/docs/docs/sc_goal_management.md

 ## Project

-Goal management dashboard (left panel, pinned) with a project note (right panel).
+Goal management dashboard (left pane, pinned) with a project note (right pane).
 **Dashboard**: All open projects are shown here in a table.
 **Project**: Actions are defined here. and done actions are automatically counted.